When to file bankruptcy

 Filing bankruptcy can protect personal assets, such as your home, from creditors.
 Businesses that operate as sole proprietorships or partnerships frequently intermix personal and business assets, and courts will often rule that the business is not a separate entity.
 This can put your personal assets at risk when collections agencies or creditors come calling.

 In larger companies, like corporations or LLCs, personal assets are legally separate from business assets.
 However, creditors can still attempt to liquidate your business in order to get the money they’re owed.
 If you simply dissolve a partnership, fold the business and close up shop, you won’t get relief from the debts you owe.
-Bankruptcy proceedings – depending on the type you choose – eventually provide debt relief.
+If you’re asking “Should I file bankruptcy?,” you likely already understand that bankruptcy proceedings – depending on the type you choose – eventually provide debt relief.
 Your debts either will be discharged once all your assets are sold off and creditors are paid, or you will create a plan in which you pay them back on a set schedule, which the creditor has agreed to.

 Life can change quickly, and you may find yourself in a situation that leaves you little time for your business, especially one that needs to work its way out of debt.
 If you don’t have an exit strategy and you’re unable to sell the business due to your debts, bankruptcy can be a quick solution – just be sure you’ve tried all your other options first.

 As a business owner, you should have a plan in place for every scenario you can think of – even unpleasant ones like when to file bankruptcy.
-If you find yourself with zero revenue and are completely unable to pay back any debts, it’s definitely time to file bankruptcy.
-Here are three things to take care of first.
+If you find yourself with zero revenue and are completely unable to pay back any debts, you have clear-cut reasons to file bankruptcy.
+But don’t let your fears or limiting beliefs influence your choices.
+Understand all your options, and realize that filing for debt relief can be a strategic move.
+Here are three considerations to take care of first.

-Although part of filing for bankruptcy involves creating a plan, it’s always helpful to have an idea of what it will entail for your business.
+Although part of understanding when to file bankruptcy involves creating a plan, it’s always helpful to have an idea of what it will entail for your business.
 Always consult an experienced bankruptcy lawyer.
 For public companies, it can be helpful to create a reorganization plan and get it approved by your creditors and stockholders before you file for bankruptcy.
 This will make the process faster and easier.

-Before filing bankruptcy, one strategy many businesses pursue is to sell off parts of the company that are not profitable, but that have the interest of investors.
+Before asking “should I file bankruptcy?,” consider your alternatives.
+One strategy many businesses pursue is to sell off parts of the company that are not profitable, but that have the interest of investors.
 However, if you then end up liquidating your company, this can backfire.
 The court will typically look back one or two years, and assets sold during this time may be classified as “pre-bankruptcy planning.”
 The court may find that they should be part of the proceedings – and take them back.

-Did you know you can sometimes negotiate with creditors?
+Why do people file for bankruptcy?
+They’ve tried all their other options, including negotiating with creditors.
 The good news is that creditors want to be paid back – and bankruptcy proceedings often aren’t good for them, either.
 You can also file for a “general assignment of benefit for creditors,” which works much like a Chapter 7 liquidation, but occurs at the state level.
 This avoids a federal bankruptcy judgment.

-Whether your business bankruptcy is caused by scaling issues, cultural problems or just plain bad luck, you should be prepared for it.
+Whether your business bankruptcy is caused by scaling issues, cultural problems or just plain bad luck, you need to be prepared for it.
+If you’re considering filing bankruptcy, you must create an action plan so you can thrive.
 Once you determine when to file bankruptcy, then you can start thinking about how to bounce back from it.
 Try to channel a productive mindset and cultivate positive emotions, and never believe that you are a failure.
+Get the support you need to overcome obstacles with this special trial offer on Tony Robbins’ Ultimate Edge.

 Ready to improve your financial stability?